gbalaji94/RestAssured/README.md

 ```

 ### Note : ###
-Modify the API Requests according your project and then run the script.
+Modify the API Requests according to your project need and then run the script.